 - Flavor trio: tamari/soy sauce, toasted sesame oil, a splash of fish sauce (trust me).

-- Glow-up dust: turmeric and Chinese five-spice.
-For flavor, color, it's good for you.
+- Dried herbs + spices: turmeric and Chinese five-spice.
+For flavor, color, they're good for you, too.

 - Greens + mushrooms: baby bok choy or cabbage; enoki or any mushrooms.